Anywhere you feel tight, there’s a tool to help you release it.

 So we go from the “meanest” tool to what is probably the nicest tool.
 The Stillpoint is a treat.
 If you tend to have a tight neck, if you’re prone to tension headaches or if you simply need a tool to help you unwind and get centered, this is the one for you.

 You simply lay on your back and place the Stillpoint under your neck, right at the base of your skull, lining your cervical spine in the crease between the two protrusions.
 Then you just lay there for 5 minutes.
 You’ll feel your neck, head and body unwind.
 To make it even more relaxing, put your foam roller under your knees to keep them bent and your spine will be even more relaxed.

-The Stick.
+The GRID STK.
 The foam roller’s more mobile cousin.

-I like to use The Stick on areas where my body weight won’t effectively create enough pressure to make a lasting difference.
-This is a great tool for the calves.
-If you’re a serious runner, both the foam roller and The Stick should be in your tool box.
+A hand held roller like the GRID STK works well on areas where body weight won’t effectively create enough pressure to make a lasting difference.
+This is a great tool for the calves (front and back) and the tensor fascia latae.
+If you’re a serious runner, both the foam roller and GRID should be in your tool box.
 The stick is also small enough to carry in your luggage when you travel so you can use it on your quads and ITB when you can’t have your roller.

 Yamuna Foot Wakers.
 Happiness for your feet.

 I’ve purchased and given away alot of exercise tools and equipment.
 But I’ve never even thought of giving away my Foot Wakers.

 Who can benefit from Foot Wakers?
 Do you: a) Cycle? b) Run? c) Work standing on your feet? d) Wear high heels? e) Wear shoes at all?
 If you can say “yes” to any of those, you’ll love Foot Wakers?